 In addition, the company always files an extension.
 It doesn’t make sense to have to deal with answering questions and signing tax forms while wrapping up the busy season in another country.

-Using Profit First, Traditions Mexico had a plan within just a couple of months.
+With Polymath’s guidance, Traditions Mexico had a plan within just a couple of months.
 Separate accounts were set up for keeping track of the tour deposits separately from owner pay, tax savings, and operating cash.
 Now Mindling had a clear idea of how much money he had, how long it needed to last, and when he would be getting more.
 His taxes were filed before the extension deadline, and the tax payment was made on time.

 The Six Strategies for Tour Business Success